defensem3ch/aquellexws/src/content/goodies/tutorial/game-boy-comparison.md

 - 0.9.3 - Added PSP-3000 (TA-090v2).
 - 0.9.4 - Added recordings CGB-CPU-02 Stock (along w/ pitch bend & vibrato test), CPU-CGB-05 w/ Pin3 Mod (along w/ pitch bend & vibrato test), and Game Boy Player (stock & prosound) using a US motherboard.
 Thanks Jack L. For lending the CGB-CPU-02!
 Thanks DEFENSE MECHANISM for more Game Boy Player recordings!
 - 0.9.4a - Replaced gbhwsoundrec.zip with SNDTEST compiled into a .gb file for greater convenience.
+- 0.9.5 - Finally got around to adding some photos and appended more text here and there.
+Thanks DEFENSE MECHANISM!